Auto Glass Repair in Atlanta and Seasonal Concerns

 Ice, Snow, Hail

 Cold weather in and of itself can be a bad thing for your auto glass, but frozen precipitation takes the threat to an all new level.
 Cold air temperatures will cause the glass to contract and can result in increased damage, but frozen precipitation has additional effects on damaged glass.
 As liquid enters the areas of damage, it will ultimately refreeze and can cause expansion of the glass in these areas.
-When this process occurs over and over again, it may compromise the windshield or auto glass to the point that a complete replacement is required.
+When this process occurs over and over again, it may compromise the windshield to the point that a complete windshield replacement is required.
 There is also the threat of hail – a form of frozen precipitation that can occur year-round – which causes damage due to its velocity and mass.

 The first six months of the year tend to be windier, and this too can affect the auto glass in your vehicle.
 Existing damage to your auto glass can be impacted profoundly by the pressure of wind into the damaged areas as you drive.
 When you add to this the amount of dirt and dust that is in the air, moving about and making contact with your vehicle at high speeds, then the effect can intensify the erosion and encourage more rapid damage.
 This is a key reason why auto glass damage must be repaired when it is first noticed.